tomtenniscourt/Dad-Joke-Generator/README.md

 Timeframe & Working Team

-The game was entirely worked on by me.
+The game was entirely worked on by me over approximately a week.
 Occasionally I would have a second pair of eyes look over certain sections to help debug and find where certain issues were, however this was minimal.

 Technologies Used